-This is without doubt a fabulous cross country ski journey through a wonderful mountain landscape.
+This is without doubt a fabulous cross-country ski journey through a wonderful mountain landscape.
 It is challenging, but also hugely rewarding to ski into the Olympic Stadium at Lillehammer on the last day.
 The trip includes the chance to spend a night in a remote mountain hut where we can enjoy an evening by the log fire, with candlelight.
 A true escape to the wilderness!

 Our trip was a wonderful way to explore the Norwegian Nordic ski culture and immerse ourselves into the high country.
 We love the varied terrain leading to a new place to explore daily.